 - Ethical conduct of human subjects research

-Contact the IRB Education and Compliance Program staff to schedule a classroom presentation.
+Contact the IRB Education and Outreach Program staff to schedule a classroom presentation.

 University of Iowa faculty, staff, students, and non-University of Iowa investigators engaged in Community-Based Research can access important information about HawkIRB- the web-based IRB application and review system, best practices for the conduct of human subjects research, and other topics of interest to investigators who conduct research involving human participants.

 If you would like to discuss use of this IRB ICON a class or group requirement, or if you have any questions or concerns about the ICON course, please contact IRB-Outreach@uiowa.edu.

 The Education and Outreach Program has a table top display about the Institutional Review Board (IRB) and the Human Subjects Office.
 We welcome opportunities to set up this display and hand out educational materials at research-oriented events such as conferences and workshops, poster sessions, training events for new faculty, staff or students, etc.

 - Human Subjects Research: An Overview for Researchers

 - New Faculty Survey and Human Subjects Protection Training Card

 The schedules are available to post on bulletin boards or distribute electronically to researchers at the University of Iowa (UI) and at the Veterans Affairs Health Care System (VAHCS).
 The Resource Card and Overview for Researchers handouts would be useful for anyone who is conducting research at the UI or the VAHCS; faculty, staff and student researchers.